 Non-regular Espresso Drinks

-Macchiato (Starbucks)– This drink is a simple latte with lots of sugar.
-The reason for the name is unknown.
+Macchiato – This drink is a simple latte with lots of sugar.

 Cortado– This is a 4-ounce Spanish drink made by mixing 1/3 espresso and 2/3 steamed milk with microfoam.
 It’s often not as hot as other espressos.
 It’s very concentrated and is called a ‘piccolo’ or ‘Gibraltar’

 Cappuccino– This is a popular classic.
 It contains 33% espresso, 33% thick foam and 33% steamed milk.
-Conventionally, it is about 5-6oz although in recent times, Starbucks has come up with a 20oz variant.
-It’s a drink that is well balanced with the espresso flavors being tempered by the sweetness of the milk.
+Conventionally, it is about 5-6oz although in recent times, can be a ‘large’.
+It’s a drink that is well balanced with the espresso flavours being tempered by the sweetness of the milk.

-Latte– Anyone can have this one.
-It’s made by mixing two shots of espresso with many ounces of steamed milk and just a little microfoam.
+Latte– It’s made by mixing two shots of espresso with many ounces of steamed milk and just a little microfoam.
 It can vary from 8-20 ounces in size.

 Flat white– According to Australians, it’s a little latte of 6oz only.
 A lot of cafes distinguish it from a latte and cappuccino by adding a shot of ristretto.